lleonard188/data-engineering-demo/README.md

-I created this repo to learn how tools like GitlabCI, Kubernetes, Ansible, Terraform, Scala, and Apache Spark could be used for genomics.
+I created this project to learn how tools like GitlabCI, Kubernetes, Ansible, Terraform, Scala, and Apache Spark could be used for genomics.

 This project has the following features: